CrusaderSVK287/CCLog/docs/log_levels/README.md

 * cclog_tty_log_color_t: enum, indicating terminal color in which the message will be displayed (not needed if log_to_tty is false)
 * cclog_callback_mapping_t \*callback: pointer to a callback function mapping that should be called at the end of logging (More on this later)
 * const char \*msg_format_override: override of the default format message (see message format documentation)
+* int verbosity: Set the verbosity of this log level.
+If the verbosity is higher than logger set verbosity, the log will not be made

 ### Removing log levels
 There is no way yet to remove a specifil log level with specific index.\